• Skip to primary navigation

 Arugula smoothie in a jar with oranges in the background.

 If you’re not an arugula fan, you may not enjoy this smoothie.
 Arugula has a peppery flavor that’s more potent than other greens that typically go into smoothies, like spinach and kale.
-The natural sweetness of the tropical fruits balances out the peppery flavor of arugula, so the spiciness of the leafy greens still shines through.
+The natural sweetness of the tropical fruits balances out the peppery flavor of arugula, and the spiciness of the leafy greens still shines through.

 Jump to:

-• Ingredient notes
+• Ingredient notes and substitutions

 • Tips